 Ask a local what to do in the area, and they’re quick to suggest, once you finish visiting the galleries and shops in town (and Silver City, despite the name, is a town rather than a city), heading outdoors.
 The Gila National Forest and Gila River await birders and others who love to spend time exploring nature.
 You can make day trips to places like Bill Evans Lake, the Catwalk, the Trail of the Mountain Spirits Scenic Byway, and the Mimbres Culture Heritage Site.
 Explore the area’s mining history at the oldest active mine in the Southwest, the Chino Open Pit Copper Mine.
 Between Deming and Silver City, visit City of Rocks State Park.
 The Gila Cliff Dwellings National Monument is a great place to explore.

-Silver City is home to many exciting annual events, many related to the community’s love of art and nature.
+Silver City is home to plenty of exciting annual events, many related to the community’s love of art and nature.
 Here are some of the top events in the region.
 Check visitsilvercity.org/events for more.

-June 10 – 11: Wild, Wild West Pro Rodeo offers rodeo events like bull riding and calf roping, plus “mutton bustin’” with little cowboys and cowgirls. silvercityprorodeo.com
+June 8 – 10: Wild, Wild West Pro Rodeo offers rodeo events like bull riding and calf roping, plus “mutton bustin’” with little cowboys and cowgirls.
+Get some laughs with 2023’s specialty act: Davis’ Muttley Crew, “The Clown with All the Dogs.” silvercityprorodeo.com

 Labor Day Weekend: Rolling Stones Gem & Mineral Show with vendors, displays, silent auction, talks, and field trips. rollingstonesgms.blogspot.com